theREALdebater/eclat/doc/eclat/building.md

 This example creates a program divided into three partitions.
-Note that the module names and assembly names have been explicitly specified, with the values that they would have been given by default.
-Also, the whole main partition has been set to values it would have taken by default, and the assemblies have been explicitly configured but with no properties other than the defaults.
+Note that the module names and partition names have been explicitly specified, with the values that they would have been given by default.
+Also, the whole main partition has been set to values it would have taken by default, and the partitions have been explicitly configured but with no properties other than the defaults.

 Therefore, the exact same configuration would be more succinctly provided by: